link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 }
 ```

-To build a stateless authenticator, we migrate user sessions to a shared store.
+To create a stateless authentication system, sessions should be stored in a shared data store accessible by all servers.
+Now, whenever a user presents a session code, any server can validate it by referencing the shared store.

 ```d2
 shape: sequence_diagram